dotnet/source-indexer/README.md

 This repo uses https://github.com/KirillOsenkov/SourceBrowser (with a few additions here https://github.com/dotnet/SourceBrowser/tree/source-indexer) to index the dotnet sources and produce a navigatable and searchable website containing the full source code.
 This includes code from the runtime, winforms, wpf, aspnetcore, and msbuild, among others.
 For a full list see here https://github.com/dotnet/source-indexer/blob/main/src/index/repositories.props.

 ## Build Prerequsites
-The build requires .NET core 6.0 and Visual Studio 2022 to build.
+The build requires .NET 8.0 and Visual Studio 2022 to build.

 ## Build
 The build will only work on windows because the source indexer executable is a .net framework executable.